Rajendra-Thammaneni/Customer_Churn_Prediction-of-telecom-firm-using-logistic-regression/README.md

 In some cases, both of the above-stated goals can be achieved by a single machine learning model.

-Finally, recommend strategies to manage customer churn based on  observations.
+Finally, recommended strategies to manage customer churn based on  observations.